Andrew is a freelance technology journalist, marketer, & dog parent.

 As of the 28th of May, Samsung Blockchain Wallet allows users in the U.S. and Canada to trade cryptocurrencies, thanks to a partnership with crypto exchange Gemini.

-Managing Director for Europe, said, "As we look to the future of crypto payments, it's important that we apply blockchain technology in places where it will have the most potential to revolutionise existing pain points.
+Julian Sawyer, Co-Founder of Starling Bank and Gemini's Managing Director for Europe, said, "As we look to the future of crypto payments, it's important that we apply blockchain technology in places where it will have the most potential to revolutionise existing pain points.

 Look at the remittance, cross-border payments, and foreign exchange payments areas, for example.
 These are all very inefficient processes that will greatly benefit from a decentralised system.